resuldagdanov/daily-paper-reading/README.md

 ----------------------------------------

 ### Psychology Perspective on Trust
+* {2025-05-07} [Impacts of Physical and Informational Failures on Worker–Autonomy Trust in Future Construction](https://ascelibrary.org/doi/abs/10.1061/JCEMD4.COENG-15241) (Journal of Construction Engineering & Management, 2025)
 * {2025-04-16} [A Review on Human-Machine Trust Evaluation: Human-Centric and Machine-Centric Perspectives](https://ieeexplore.ieee.org/abstract/document/9720720) (Transactions on Human-Machine Systems, 2022)
 * {2025-04-02} [“It's not Paul, It's a Robot”: The Impact of Linguistic Framing and the Evolution of Trust and Distrust in a Collaborative Robot During a Human-Robot Interaction](https://www.sciencedirect.com/science/article/pii/S1071581923001040) (International Journal of Human-Computer Studies, 2023)
 * {2025-03-20} [The Role of Trust in Automation Reliance](https://www.sciencedirect.com/science/article/pii/S1071581903000387) (International Journal of Human-Computer Studies, 2003)